Bug report #8052

 Thanks for your work on this!

-#3 Updated by Larry Shaffer about 7 years ago
+#3 Updated by Larry Shaffer over 7 years ago

 Should be fixed with commit d547b25